abercrave/SensibleTable/README.md

 SensibleTable
 =============

 Sensible Table* "freezes" the first column of a table on small-screened devices while allowing the remaining columns to be scrolled left/right.
+The breakpoint is set to 640px by default but that and its classnames are configurable via the options.

 Usage: